svparijs/TYPO3.AccountManagement/README.md

-Security.Manager
+TYPO3.UserManagement
 ================

 A TYPO3 Flow package that manages accounts and login authentication.

-This Security Manager tool is a lightweight single purpose authentication wrapper around a given package.
+This User Management tool is a lightweight single purpose authentication wrapper around a given package.
+In addition it handles all user CRUD actions.
-The package has the same features that are provided in the security framework of TYPO3.Flow and require only a little configuration.
+The package is built on same features that are provided in the security framework of TYPO3.Flow and require only a little configuration.

 Usage:
 - Security layer for any application
+- User Management for any application
 - Inspiration

 Authentication setup